mrmrwinter/northernbug.github.io/meeting_details/northernbug11.md

 - (Optional) 10.30 am to 12pm Workshop on [epi2me](https://labs.epi2me.io/)
 - 12:00 - 13:00 LUNCH, posters (see below) and networking
-- 13:00 - 14:20 **Session 1**; Formal Introduction and talks from
+- 13:00 - 14:20 **Session 1** Chaired by Helen Hipperson; Formal Introduction and talks from
-  + (15 minutes) Matt Bawn, Single Cell Genomics of Bacterial Populations
+  + (15 minutes) Matt Bawn, **Early-Career Researcher**, University of Leeds. *Single Cell Genomics of Bacterial Populations*
-  + (15 minutes) Jessica Whittle, A Single-Cell Transcriptomic Atlas of Acute Myeloid Leukaemia
+  + (15 minutes) Jessica Whittle, **PhD Student**, University of Manchester. *A Single-Cell Transcriptomic Atlas of Acute Myeloid Leukaemia*
-  + (10 minutes) Bailey Andrew, Multi-axis graphical modelling for multi-omics data
+  + (10 minutes) Bailey Andrew, **PhD Student**, University of Leeds. *Multi-axis graphical modelling for multi-omics data*
-  + (10 minutes) Niamh Errington, Unsupervised Clustering of PH Using Circulating miRNA - Towards Molecular Classification of PH?
+  + (10 minutes) Niamh Errington, **Early-Career Researcher**, Imperial College, London. *Unsupervised Clustering of PH Using Circulating miRNA - Towards Molecular Classification of PH?*
-  + (10 minutes) Lynne Barker, The gut Microbiome and Parkinson's: what have we learned so far.
+  + (10 minutes) Lynne Barker, Academic, Sheffield Hallam University. *The gut Microbiome and Parkinson's: what have we learned so far.*
-  + (10 minutes) Katarzyna	Kamieniecka, Empowering Researchers with FAIR Training
+  + (10 minutes) Katarzyna	Kamieniecka, **Early-Career Researcher**, University of Bradford.
+Empowering Researchers with FAIR Training
 - 14:15 - 14:40 Flash talks from Industry Sponsors
 - 14:40 - 15:20 Posters with Tea and Coffee
 - 15:20 - 15:50 Invited talk on [South Yorkshire Digital Health Hub](https://www.sheffield.ac.uk/sydhh) from Prof. Steve Haake
 - 15:50 - 16:50 **Session 2**; 15 minute talks from
-  + Lewis Quayle / Andrew Mason, Bladder Cancer in the 100,000 Genomes Project: Scientific Opportunities and Data Management Challenges
+  + Lewis Quayle / Andrew Mason, Academic, University of York / Sheffield Hallam University. *Bladder Cancer in the 100,000 Genomes Project: Scientific Opportunities and Data Management Challenges*
-  + Jenny Lord, Analysis of genome and transcriptome sequencing from >5,000 individuals in the 100,000 Genomes Project identifies new potential diagnoses for patients with rare disease
+  + Jenny Lord, Academic, University of Sheffield . *Analysis of genome and transcriptome sequencing from >5,000 individuals in the 100,000 Genomes Project identifies new potential diagnoses for patients with rare disease*
-  + Yun Wah Lam, In praise of "useless data": Scraping the barrel of NCI60 drug screening data for treasures
+  + Yun Wah Lam, Academic, University of Huddersfield. *In praise of "useless data": Scraping the barrel of NCI60 drug screening data for treasures*
-  + Matthew Gemmell, Time over motivation: Comparison of the engagement and completion of synchronous and asynchronous online courses for adult learners.
+  + Matthew Gemmell, Core Facility Staff, University of Liverpool. *Time over motivation: Comparison of the engagement and completion of synchronous and asynchronous online courses for adult learners*.
 - 17:00 - .....
 Networking at the [Showroom Cinema cafe/bar](https://www.showroomworkstation.org.uk/food-drink/default.aspx)

 # What to expect